-What is the purpose of turbulence?
+What is the driving force behind turbulence?

-Kinetic energy enters the flow system on a large scale, e.g. as convection.
+Kinetic energy enters the flow system on a large scale, e.g. as convection or ground friction.
 Vortices form with high Reynolds numbers (Re).

 The vortices fragment into smaller and smaller eddies with decreasing Re ("inertia range").